thefishua/Miscellaneous-Beginner-Projects/README.md

 Inspiration from Video Games
 Inspiration with visual effects

-Basically a accumulation an collage of random processing programs that have no real purpose but are just for fun
+Basically a accumulation and collage of random processing programs that have no real purpose but are just for fun